zjzhao1002/mumutc_draft/README.md

 # mumutc_draft
-draft for tc final state at muon collider
+This is the draft for tc final state at muon collider.
+One can just run make to generate the PDF file.